How Does An Air Fryer Work? The Science Behind This Delicious Cooking Method

 Take Up Your Counter Space

-The biggest disadvantage of air fryers is that it's yet another appliance.
+The biggest disadvantage of air fryers is that they're yet another appliance.
 We all have limited counter space and storage space, so you'll need to ask yourself whether you'll use your air fryer enough to warrant it taking up a spot.

 No Battered Foods